Title

 The Philippine Jurisprudence case explores the purpose and scope of the Tobacco Regulation Act of 2003, which aims to regulate tobacco advertising, protect public health, and support tobacco farmers, while imposing strict penalties for violations and establishing an Inter-Agency Committee on Tobacco for oversight.

-To promote a healthful environment, inform the public about health risks of tobacco, regulate and ban tobacco advertisements and sponsorships, regulate tobacco product labeling, protect minors from tobacco use, assist tobacco farmers with alternatives, and create an Inter-Agency Committee on Tobacco.
+RA 9211 aims to: promote a healthful environment; inform the public of health risks of cigarette smoking/tobacco use; regulate and subsequently ban tobacco advertisements and sponsorships; regulate labeling; protect the youth by prohibiting sale to minors; assist Filipino tobacco farmers to cultivate alternative crops; and create the Inter-Agency Committee on Tobacco (IAC-Tobacco) to oversee implementation.

 Analyze Cases Smarter, Faster